Zaib-un-Nissa Hamidullah: The 1960s

-The Mirror became a highly controversial magazine in the '60s, mainly due to Begum Hamidullah's editorials, which were highly critical of the government's authoritarian form of rule.
-As her magazine became and more and more risqué, Begum Hamidullah began to feel that she and her family could soon be in danger.
-Highly critical of Ayub Khan and his government, Begum Hamidullah dropped out of governmental favour.
+The Mirror became a highly controversial magazine in the '60s, mainly due to Zaib-un-Nissa's editorials, which were highly critical of the government's authoritarian form of rule.
+As her magazine became and more and more risqué, Zaib-un-Nissa began to feel that she and her family could soon be in danger.
+Highly critical of Ayub Khan and his government, Zaib-un-Nissa dropped out of governmental favour.
 As such, the Mirror lost government advertisements and patronage.

 During this period, she wrote a series of very critical editorials about Ayub Khan's style of government, starting with "Please, Mr. President!", a very emotional open letter in which she pleaded with him to stop ordering the police to harm students taking part in demonstrations.
-After Khan replied to the first editorial with a letter in which he dismissed Begum Hamidullah as "rashly emotional", the tension steadily increased.
+After Khan replied to the first editorial with a letter in which he dismissed Zaib-un-Nissa as "rashly emotional", the tension steadily increased.
 The Mirror came close to being banned many times, and was actually banned twice.
 However, this period of her career came to a climax in the February 1969 edition of the Mirror, in which she published both "Please Mr. President!" and a new editorial, "No, thank you, Sir!".
 She claimed that the situation had not improved and that "Pakistanis from Peshawar to Chittagong are crying 'out with Ayub!'".

 Ayub Khan soon abdicated, ironically doing exactly what she had advised him to do.
 However, she continued to write critical editorials whenever she felt the government was in need of a rebuke.
+She also officially began using the name "Zaib-un-Nissa" rather than "Zeb-un-Nissa" in this period to emphasize the correct pronunciation of her Persian name.

 1969–1971

-Begum Hamidullah was Deputy Leader of the Pakistani delegation to the United Nations General Assembly from 1970 to 1971.
-In 1971, after civil unrest and the subsequent independence of Bangladesh, Begum Hamidullah sent a telegram congratulating the new government but chose to remain in Pakistan.
+Zaib-un-Nissa was Deputy Leader of the Pakistani delegation to the United Nations General Assembly from 1970 to 1971.
+In 1971, after civil unrest and the subsequent independence of Bangladesh, Zaib-un-Nissa sent a telegram congratulating the new government but chose to remain in Pakistan.

-In 1971, Begum Hamidullah's husband was transferred to Ireland, to head Bata operations there.
+In 1971, Zaib-un-Nissa's husband was transferred to Ireland, to head Bata operations there.
 As neither of her two daughters was willing to take over the magazine, she closed it down, and sold off her publishing house, Mirror Press.